Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 This charming coastal town is a treasure trove of history, culture, and adventure just waiting to be discovered.

-From soaking up the sun on sandy beaches to exploring ancient forts and sipping on sweet tea, St. Augustine has something for everyone.
+St. Augustine has something for everyone, from soaking up the sun on sandy beaches to exploring ancient forts and sipping on sweet tea.

 So buckle up and get ready for a fun ride – we're about to take you on a tour of the 13 most awesome things to do in this magical city.

-Are you ready to live it up like a local and make some awesome memories?
+Are you ready to live it like a local and make awesome memories?
 Let's go!

 To help you plan your trip to this historic city, check out our list of the 13 best things to do while in St. Augustine, Florida: